David Njoku Player Prop Bets for NFL Week 18 | Cleveland vs. Cincinnati 1/9/2022

 - Njoku has caught a touchdown pass versus the Bengals four times, but did not have multiple TDs in any of those games.

-- The Bengals have the NFL's 27th-ranked pass defense this season, surrendering 270.1 yards per game through the air.
+- The Bengals have the NFL's 27th-ranked pass defense this season, yielding 270.1 yards per game through the air.

-- The Bengals' defense is 15th in the NFL, allowing 1.5 passing touchdowns per game.

 Recent Performances